 Having a plan makes you more productive.
 I often hear from scientists that they just can’t plan things because of – well, the nature of science.
 I agree that you will never be able to foresee your findings.
 It is also normal when your article ends up taking a different direction than you had initially planned.
 But – that doesn’t mean you can’t have a plan.
 You just need to modify it whenever something changes.
 A plan isn’t always an accurate prediction of when something will be finished.
 It is useful nevertheless because it keeps you on track.

 A couple of tips for creating a writing plan: If other people are involved in your writing process, be sure to include them in the plan and agree on deadlines.
 If at a certain point, you need feedback from someone, make sure in advance that they will be available and up for it then.
+Check out my step-by-step process to create a writing plan for a whole year.

 In order to plan your writing, you need to know how long the various bits will take you.
 Don’t be optimistic here.
 If you struggle to estimate how long a project or task takes you, start tracking the time you spend on tasks.
 For this, you can use the worksheet in my writing productivity toolkit that you can download here: